Is Germany good for software engineers?”

 Chances are you haven’t gotten the chance to pick up much German before you considered moving to Germany, so what are your options?
 English is the main language for many of the international companies and startups that make up your prospective new work environment.
 And, if you happen to end up in a German-speaking company, the IT and engineering departments often still have a relatively high proficiency in English.
 That said, though, if you’ve decided to make Germany your new home it will help you score points with the locals to make at least a dedicated attempt to learning the language.
 Thankfully, the German people are easy to warm up to, if you can just get past their strict, efficient and direct facade.

 As a software engineer, programmer or general IT whizz, you’ve probably had to deal with working on a bad internet connection.
 If you ask me, it’s better to have no internet than slow internet.
 Thankfully, Germany has doubled its average internet speed from around 27Mbps in 2015 to around 55 Mbps in 2020 (Cisco, 2020).
 Compared to other countries like the US (18-50 Mbps depending on the state) or India (13 Mbps), you'll be a lot better off in your online adventures!
-So, unless you’re moving to someplace in the remote countryside, you can probably get your hands on even faster connections for all your gaming, streaming and cloud storage needs.
+So, unless you’re moving to someplace in the remote countryside, you can probably get your hands on even faster connections for all your hosting, gaming, streaming and cloud storage needs.

 Job seekers have been looking to Germany for their career opportunities for decades.
-There has to be something about the country and its culture that attracts so many expats.
+There has to be something about the country and its culture that attracts so many tech-minded expats.
 Let's take a look!

 When you work in Germany, you automatically contribute to the social security system in Germany.
 This way you contribute important safety nets that some other countries lack.
 Even as an expat, these safety nets become available to you when you work here.
-This includes unemployment benefits and public health insurance.
+This includes, pension provisions, unemployment benefits and public health insurance.
 For example, even an expat worker like you can claim unemployment benefits if you become unemployed after having paid contributions to the German social security fund for at least 12 months in the last two years.
 The contributions to the social security system amount to about 20% of your gross income.
 The other 20% of the contribution is shouldered by your employer.

 Germany is one of the gateway countries of Europe, which means that Germany is not only one of the largest economic engines in Europe, but also one of its largest trade hubs.
 This means Germany is no stranger to other cultures, and expats have been moving to Germany for decades.
 This means that major cities like Berlin and Munich have sizeable expat and international communities, with even some neighbourhoods featuring expat communities, or even areas where people from specific cultures live close together.
 So, when you move to Germany, it’s a good idea to kickstart your social life by joining a local expat group that aligns with your favourite sport or activity.